lbl-srg/obc/specification/source/codeGeneration.rst

    node modelica-json/validation.js -f filename.json

+Contractors can use the JSON Schema as a specification to develop a translator to a control product line.
+If JSON Files are the starting point, then they must validate against the schema.

 .. _sec_cdl_ssp:

 Modular Export of a Control Sequence using the FMI Standard for Control Blocks and using the SSP Standard for the Run-time Environment